Attention Seeking Behavior in Relationship : Examples & How to Stop

 2. Praise the positivity

 There are positive qualities to everyone.
-While a lot of times self-absorbed, the attention seeker also has good qualities that need praising.
-The more you focus on the good and ignore the flaws or quirks that seem to bother you, perhaps the less those will happen.
+While a lot of times self-absorbed, the attention seeker may also has good qualities that need praising.
+The more you focus on the good and ignore the flaws or quirks that seem to bother you, perhaps the good will happen more.

 If your mate is bragging or fishing for compliments, concentrate more on something good that they did for you and progress forward from that point.